 Be practical.
-Don't break the bank; creativity and recognition do not have to be expensive.
+Don't break the bank or the budget; creativity and recognition do not have to be expensive.
 Balance "major" awards with frequent recognition and acknowledgment.

 Be creative.
 In addition to presenting awards, scholarship recognition can be done via social media or on a board in the chapter house for numerous forms of positive and public recognition.